blend-os/blend/README.md

 podman

 ## Building Manually
-To build manually, you are goinf to need the following dependentcies
+To build manually, you are going to need the following dependentcies

 pacman fakeroot git binutils npm electron(maunaully downloaded from github, see later) bzip2 make gcc